As I’ve mentioned before, one of the websites I always check when planning family vacations is Groupon, and doing so really paid off on our last trip.

-After the trolley ride, we walked over to the Hall of Champions, where we got to meet several past winners of the Kentucky Derby, and even one Triple Crown winner.
+After the trolley ride, we walked over to the Hall of Champions.
+There we met several past winners of the Kentucky Derby, including one Triple Crown winner.

-This informative talk taught us a lot of things we didn’t already know about how race horses are trained, how they are measured, how old they have to be to compete, and how much money they win for their owners.
+The informative talk taught us a lot of things we didn’t already know.
+We learned how race horses are trained.
+How they are measured.
+How old they have to be to compete.
+And how much money they win for their owners.
+(A lot!)

 From there, we strolled a short way down to another stadium where we enjoyed the Parade of Breeds show.
-Half a dozen horses from different parts of the world participated and the announcer filled us in on the history of each breed as it trotted and cantered around in front of the stands.
+Half a dozen horses from different parts of the world participated, each noticeably different from the last.
+Meanwhile, the announcer summarized the history of each breed as it trotted and cantered around in front of the stands.

-We took a quick look in the draft barn and learned a few things about heavier breeds such as Clydesdales and Belgium horses before heading over to the Children’s Barn.
+After the riding breeds exhibition, we took a quick look in the draft barn.
+There we learned about heavier breeds (such as Clydesdales and Belgium horses) before heading to the Children’s Barn.

-… but my bigger kids enjoyed computing their height in “hands” and seeing how they measured up not only to one another, but also to the average horse.
+Nevertheless, my bigger kids enjoyed this section, too.
+They especially liked computing their height in “hands” to see how they measured up.
+Not only to one another, but also to the average horse.

 We completed our visit by touring the two museums on the premises.
 The first, the International Museum of the Horse, featured two full floors of world class exhibits.

 We could have spent hours in there and still not seen it all.
-We ended up staying much longer than planned, as we were learning a lot and enjoying the cool air-conditioned setting.
+We ended up staying much longer than planned.
+Not only were we learning a lot, but we were also enjoying the cool air-conditioned setting.

-The American Saddle-Horse Museum was smaller — part of the building was closed off for remodeling when we visited — but had lots of interactive exhibits that especially appealed to children.
+The American Saddle-Horse Museum was smaller.
+Part of the building was closed off for remodeling when we visited.
+But the open section featured lots of interactive exhibits that especially appealed to children.

 Overall, we had a wonderful time at the Kentucky Horse Park, and the fact that Groupon saved us money on our visit was icing on the cake!